pdxdave/aws_cantrill/002_cloud_fundamentals.md

 3. You could mirror the platforms.
 If one fails the other takes over.
     * Will require a 3rd party tool, and it's possible two plaforms don't offer exactly the same services.
 A problem.
     * Better to have each platform handle different aspects rather than try to mirror them.
-4. ```AWS Outposts``` a Private Cloude On-Premisses.
-Dedicated to a business and run on business premisses.
+4. ```AWS Outposts``` a Private Cloude On-Premises.
+Dedicated to a business and run on business premises.
     * A private cloud still needs to meet the 5 characteristics.
 5. Hybrid cloud is a public and private cloud working together.
 Meets the 5 requirements.
     * It's not hybrid if you use AWS public with your on-site equipment.